maptracker/datasciencecoursera/markdownTests.md

 #### <a name='subsetting'></a>Subsetting ####

-* Selecting part of a list:
+* Selecting part of a list

   ```R
   v <- c(12,6,7,22,19,5)